Cochemiea angelensis: Description

 Cochemiea angelensis typically grows solitary but can form groups.
 The plants are globose to briefly cylindrical, reaching up to 15 cm in height and about 6 cm in diameter.
 The dark blue-green, conical warts have densely woolly axillae with white bristles up to 1 cm long.
 There are 3 to 4 straight central spines, purplish-brown with a light base, up to 1.5 cm long, with the lowest often longer and hooked.
 The 16 to 20 radial spines are stiff, smooth, white, and 0.5 to 1 cm long.
 The flowers have two distinct color forms.
 The first is white, with pinkish midstripes on the outer petals; the second is much more deeply colored, with deep pink petals and maroon midstripe.
 The flowers grow up to 2 cm long and 3 cm in diameter.
 The fruits are red and contain black seeds.

 Distribution

-Cochemiea angelensis endemic to Mexico, and can be found close to sea level to 300 meters, partway down the Baja California Peninsula, in the Bay of Bahía de los Ángeles and on Isla la Ventana and Isla Ángel de la Guarda.
+Cochemiea angelensis is endemic to Mexico, and can be found close to sea level to 300 meters, partway down the Baja California Peninsula, in the Bay of Bahía de los Ángeles and on Isla la Ventana and Isla Ángel de la Guarda.